davestearns/tutorials/src/crypto.md

 1. Alice then encrypts `H` using her private key.
 Let's call that `SIG`.
 1. If the message being signed isn't secret, Alice can just send the message to Bob along with `SIG`.
 Otherwise Alice can encrypt the message using Bob's public key (like above).
 1. When Bob receives the message plus `SIG` he first decrypts `SIG` back into `H` using Alice's public key.
 If the message was also encrypted, he decrypts it using his own private key.
-1. Bob then re-hashes the message--let's call that `H1`.
+1. Bob then re-hashes the message---let's call that `H1`.
 1. Bob compares `H1` to `H`: if they match, he knows that it was signed by Alice **and** the message was not changed in-transit.
 If not, the signature is invalid.

 The pseudomoji code looks like this: